-Every now and again, you might get a hankering for a fancy and elegant appetizer.
+Every now and again, you might get a hankering for a fancy appetizer and this Easy Prosciutto Wrapped Asparagus is just the ticket.

 Oven-roasted asparagus might be a bit boring, but when you wrap those babies up in a little bit of prosciutto?
 Sign us up!